-- o Individual wall switches are typically inexpensive devices with extremely low memory capacities.
+- Individual wall switches are typically inexpensive devices with extremely low memory capacities.
 Multi-purpose remote controls for use in a home environment typically have more memory but such devices are asleep when there is no user activity.
-RPL-P2P reactive discovery allows a node to wake up and find new routes within a few seconds while memory constrained nodes only have to keep routes to relevant targets. - o The reactive discovery features of RPL-P2P ensure that commands are normally delivered within the 250msec time window and when connectivity needs to be restored, it is typically completed within seconds.
+RPL-P2P reactive discovery allows a node to wake up and find new routes within a few seconds while memory constrained nodes only have to keep routes to relevant targets. - o The reactive discovery features of RPL-P2P ensure that commands are normally delivered within the 250 msec time window and when connectivity needs to be restored, it is typically completed within seconds.
 In most cases an alternative (earlier discovered) route will work.
-Thus, route rediscovery is not even necessary.
+Thus, route rediscovery is not even necessary. - o Broadcast storms as happening during road discovery for AODV is less disruptive for P2P-RPL.
+P2P-RPL has a "STOP" bit which is set by the target of a route discovery to notify all other nodes that no more DIOs should be forwarded for this temporary DAG.
+Something looking like a broadcast storm may happen when no target is responding.
+And in this case, the Trickle suppression mechanism kicks in; limiting the number of DIO forwards in dense networks.